thalia-nrd/capso/README.md

 # cabinna
-A cozy digital cabinet where users can personalize their own space 🌸 add photos, notes, trinkets, and memories.
+A cozy digital frame where users can personalize their own space 🌸 add photos, notes, trinkets, and memories.
 It’s a playful and expressive web app that blends creativity with personal organization.

 ---